bashrc2/epicyon/README_architecture.md

 ### Avoid Web Frameworks

 In general avoid using web frameworks and instead use local modules which are prefixed with *webapp_*.
 Web frameworks are built for conventional software engineering by large companies who are designing for scale.
 They typically have database dependencies and contain a lot of hardcoded Google stuff or other things which will leak metadata or be incompatible with onion routing.
 Keeping up with web frameworks is a constant firefight.
 They also create a massive attack surface requiring constant vigilance.
-Another common attack vector is via deserialization functions buried within common web frameworks.
+Another attack vector is via deserialization functions buried within common web frameworks.

 ## High Level Architecture